gicanon/driverless_car_assignment/README.md

 My approach to the development of the driverless car

+The development of all these scenarios werent easily than expected. <br>
+However with the help of the UML diagrams and the driverless car outline (link will be added), I had a basis for the development.
+During developing I needed to modify the UML class diagram in order to advance my ideas.
+It will be a major accomplishment to design the UML class diagram without modifying the classes and methods.

 The development of all these scenarios werent easily than expected.
 However
 ## Getting Started